 How To Optimize Image For Your Website Or Blog?

 As mentioned earlier, there are many options for reducing the size of an image, without affecting its quality.
-Softwares like Adobe Photoshop and GIMP, or online photo editors and compressors like Pixlr or TinyJPG or if you are using a wordpress website/blog, then plugins like WP Smush or Resmush.it can be used to achieve highly optimized images.
+Software like Adobe Photoshop and GIMP, or online photo editors and compressors like Pixlr or TinyJPG or if you are using a WordPress website/blog, then plugins like WP Smush or Resmush.it can be used to achieve highly optimized images.
 Lets have a look at few in detail.

 Adobe Photoshop is one of the best imaging and graphic design software, The software includes many features, from photo editing and compositing to digital painting and from animation to graphic designing.
 Its available for both windows operation system as well as mac operating system.
 It’s professional photography tools make it easy to do everyday edits or total image transformations across desktop and iPad and allows you to remove objects, crop, retouch and combine photos.

 TinyJPG or TinyPNG are one and the same website used to compress images while still maintaining the quality.
 TinyJPG uses smart lossy compression techniques to reduce the file size of your JPG files.
 By selectively decreasing the number of colors in the image, fewer bytes are required to store the data.
 The effect is nearly invisible but it makes a very large difference in file size.
 I personally use this website to compress images and have found it absolutely amazing and easy to use.